guillaume-humbert/flask/docs/quickstart.rst

             /hello.html

 For templates you can use the full power of Jinja2 templates.
-Head over to the `Jinja2 Template Documentation
+Head over to the :ref:`templating` section of the documentation or the official `Jinja2 Template Documentation
 <http://jinja.pocoo.org/2/documentation/templates>`_ for more information.

 Here an example template: